Feel free to flag these users and we will investigate multiple accounts and comment spamming!

 For the ones trying to gain chictopia points – do they not realize that if they put in just a few more hours in a week or two at their job (even at $8 an hour) they could go out and buy whatever they are trying to “win” by wasting 100’s of hours trying to gain followers and all that.

 Paying homage to a man of truly transcendental style…Ralph Waldo Emerson insisted upon nonconformity of thought and and action, and in his essay entitled “Self-Reliance,” he said it best: “Insist on yourself.
 Never imitate.”
 However, don’t be discouraged by the mendicant followers devoid of originality (as of yet, from a legal standpoint, unless there’s a valid copyright or ownership interest being infringed upon or misappropriated, they can’t be sent to fashion jail, however contemptible they are).
-It never troubles the sun…be enlarged by your own style shining :)posted over 3 years ago
+It never troubles the sun…be enlarged by your own style shining :)posted about 4 years ago